Chris Gibson BSC(Hons) MSc FAWM WP-C TP-C MCPara

 He has supported humanitarian operations in the Balkans and Kurdistan, a Non-Combatant Evacuation Operation (NEO) in West Africa, close protection operations in Iraq, and USAR disaster response teams following natural disasters in Guatemala.

-Co-founder of Guatemala's first helicopter emergency medical service (HEMS), Chris continues to work in HEMS, provide wilderness and disaster medical education across the region and regularly coordinates medical missions for underserved tropical communities.
+Co-founder of Guatemala's first helicopter emergency medical service (HEMS), Chris continues to work in HEMS, provides wilderness and disaster medical education across the region and regularly coordinates medical missions for underserved tropical communities.

 Dr. Benjamin Woodard, DNP, ENP-C, FNP-C, FAWM